getsolus/help-center-docs/docs/packaging/update-dev-environment.md

 3. Update the solbuild base image `sudo solbuild update`
 4. Update the system.

-## Update Your Fork of the getsolus/packages Repository
+## Update your fork of the getsolus/packages repository

 If you already have a fork of [getsolus/packages](https://github.com/getsolus/packages) in GitHub, log into GitHub.
 Make sure you're looking at the `main` branch.
 Check to see that your fork is up to date with the main repository it was forked from.
 If your fork indicates it is behind, use the "Sync fork" button to bring it up to date.

-## Update Your Local Clone of Your Fork
+## Update your local clone of your fork

 If you already have a local clone, you need to bring it up to date.
 To do so run: